 Of course, there is public transport in the region, but the charm of Halkidiki lies in its isolated beaches that cannot be reached by public transport.
 That is why it is important to have a car.

-Halkidiki is a peninsula on mainland Greece, with mountains on one side and seaside resorts on East (from Akanthos to Egnatia Odos) and West (from Thessaloniki to Nea Moudania).
+Halkidiki is a peninsula on mainland Greece located six hours north of Athens.
+With mountains on one side and seaside resorts on East (from Akanthos to Egnatia Odos) and West (from Thessaloniki to Nea Moudania) it s a beautiful resort destination.

-I have broken down the areas to help you choose your stay.
+I have broken down the areas in Halkidiki to help you choose your stay.

 - Polychronos has one of the most crowded beaches in Halkidiki.
 It is a pebbled beach, with pebble inside the water, narrow and full of sunbeds.
 The hotels and restaurants in Polychronos are very close to the beach and that is a big advantage if you have small children and lots of luggage for them.